4 Financially Smart Ways to Take Money Out of Retirement Accounts

 For many retirees, this is not welcome news.
 The extra income you get from these distributions both creates a tax drag on your portfolio’s growth and has the potential to be taxed at higher marginal rates.
 However, any amount not withdrawn by the due date may be subject to a 25% excise tax.2

-What if you’re fortunate enough to have other sources of income to support your living expenses in retirement and don’t need your RMDs right away?
-Here are three financially smart ways you can put those funds to work for the future.
+What if you’re fortunate enough to have other sources of income to support your living expenses in retirement and don’t expect to need your RMDs?
+Here are four financially smart ways to help manage these distributions.

 Find a Financial Advisor, Branch and Private Wealth Advisor near you.